sgroundwater/rules_api_post/README.txt

 # Rules API POST data

-This module adds a Rules action for posting content to to a remote API.
+This module adds a Rules action for posting content to a remote API.

 The base of this module was borrowed from the "HTTP Client" project.
 See: https://www.drupal.org/project/rules_http_client